 Install Plugins – These are all the ones I use

-Once you’ve installed WordPress, you’ll need a host of plugins to extend its functionality beyond the basic word processing.
-The list of plugins vary far and wide, however, the ones I recommend you install right away are below.
+Once you’ve installed WordPress, you’ll need a host of plugins to extend its functionality beyond basic word processing.
+The list of plugins varies far and wide, however, the ones I recommend you install right away are below.

 - Yoast SEO – SEO is extremely important for the content that you’ll be creating and will be spoken about extensively on this blog.
 SEO stands for search engine optimization and it’s what will be one of the driving factors of traffic to your site.
 Optimizing your posts with keywords that people are looking for using search engines, will help these search engines to point them to your solutions.
 Yoast is an excellent plugin to help guide that process so you’re not missing any possible opportunities.

 - Shareaholic – This plugin allows readers to share your posts to their favourite social media channels.
 You can customize it to include floating sharing buttons or buttons above and below your blog posts.
 You can also use it to monetize your posts with ads, though I do not use it for this purpose.
 Be sure to go through all its settings and turn that off.
 (Again, if you’re using Divi you won’t need a separate plugin for this as Elegant Themes has a sharing plugin called Bloom)

 - Sucuri Security – This plugin is not an option.
 WordPress sites can be very vulnerable to spam and malware attacks and should be protected from all angles.
 This is one of the best I’ve found and I used it to help me clean up my site after I found out it was hacked.

 - Loginizer Security – This is also a security plugin that helps to prevent login attempts to your blog admin area.
 It sends you an alert whenever anyone, yourself included, tries to log in to your WordPress admin area.
 I have both installed.